rr-wfm/MSBuild.Sdk.SqlProj/README.md

 ## Introduction

 An MSBuild SDK that is capable of producing a SQL Server Data-Tier Application package (.dacpac) from a set of SQL scripts that can be subsequently deployed using either `SqlPackage.exe` or `dotnet publish`.
-It provides much of the same functionality as the SQL Server Data Tools .sqlproj project format, but is build on top of the new SDK-style projects that were first introduced in Visual Studio 2017.
+It provides much of the same functionality as the SQL Server Data Tools .sqlproj project format, but is built on top of the new SDK-style projects that were first introduced in Visual Studio 2017.

 ## Usage
 The simplest usage is to create a new project file with the following contents: